algosup/2024-2025-project-1-fpga-team-8/documents/quality_assurance/test_plan.md

 **Input:**

-- Push-Buttons for Frogger control
+- Push-Buttons for Froggo control

 **Output:**

 - VGA Display for rendering game visuals
 - Settable LEDs to display the remaining lives and status of the game
 - Dual 7-Segment LED Display to indicate the score of the user
+- PMOD to transmit data from and to peripherals.
+This interface is not currently planned to be used in the project, but it might be used in future versions (to connect multiple Go Boards for instance).

 ### 2.2.
 Software Tools